Disney Throwback

 The original Magic Kingdom version of this show was about five minutes long, short and sweet.
 It featured classic Disney songs like “Zip-A-Dee-Doo-Dah,” “A Dream is a Wish Your Hear Makes,” and “Mickey Mouse March” — just to name a few.
 For the 25th anniversary, Magic Kingdom’s version of Fantasy in the Sky featured “When You Wish Upon A Star” at the beginning and “Remember the Magic” as the encore.
 After the anniversary celebration ended, the music went back to its original score until the show saw a change in music in 1999.

-More on Kait Around The Kingdom: The Disney Institute
+More on Kait Around The Kingdom: Hoop Dee Doo Revue Celebrates 45 Years At Walt Disney World

 From 1999 until its farewell in 2003, Fantasy in the Sky featured songs related to the attractions and some of the company’s most popular films at the time, Aladdin and The Little Mermaid